Celtic Knot Meanings: Design Ideas and Inspiration

 Celtic Knotwork provides instructions on how to draw Celtic knots, as well as information on general properties and meanings.
 Even today with advanced computer software design programs, it takes skill to apply the geometric patterns required to create many Celtic knots.
 Once you learn the basic design principles, designing with Celtic knots is easy.

 If you are involved with design, you are no doubt constantly seeking new inspiration.
-Celtic knots can inspire all types of design, including How to Design a Logo and How to Create Ecards.
+Celtic knots can inspire all types of design, for example How to Design a Logo.
 The universally understood Celtic knot meanings have made them a popular theme of cards.